siddharthsingh89/maui-recipes/_posts/chapter-01-xaml/2022-06-20-what-is-xaml.md

 XAML makes it easy to define the UI.
 It is often more readable.
-It also provides pages and various layouts to arrange these user interface controls on the pages.
+It also provides pages and various layouts to arrange the user interface controls on the pages.
 It provides all the controls like Textbox, Labels, Scroll bars, combobox., alignment and styling options and ways to interact with the user controls.

 The xml-like syntax makes it easy to visualise the parent child relationship.

 For example, Below XML type representation makes it easy to visualise the User interface of the tweet card and parent child relationship between individual components as compared to Code.
 ```